Wildwood School: Outreach Center

 In 2001, the Bill & Melinda Gates Foundation granted Wildwood the funds to create an Outreach Center.
 The mission of the Outreach Center is to support the creation, development, and enhancement of small, personalized, learner-centered schools in Southern California and throughout the nation.
-The center was given a huge boost in 2004, when the Los Angeles Unified School District gave its public schools two years to break down into smaller schools.
+The center was given a boost in 2004, when the Los Angeles Unified School District gave its public schools two years to break down into smaller schools.
 As a result, Wildwood's Outreach Center has held numerous professional development workshops educating public school teachers and administrators on the elements of successful small schools including, Advisory Programs, Project-Based Learning, Habits of Mind and Heart and Portfolios and Exhibitions.
-In addition, Wildwood School was named a Coalition of Essential Schools mentor school in 2004 - a recognition of Wildwood's work with other schools.
-In 2005, Wildwood received a National Association of Independent Schools Leading Edge award for the outreach work it has done with public and charter schools nationwide.
+In addition, Wildwood School was named a Coalition of Essential Schools mentor school in 2004.
+In 2005, Wildwood received a National Association of Independent Schools Leading Edge award for the outreach work it has done with public and charter schools.

-Athletics

-The Wildwood Wolves have middle school and high school varsity teams including: Cross Country, Girls Volleyball, Boys/Girls Basketball, Boys/Girls Soccer, Baseball, Swim, and Track and Field.
-The school offers other sports such as Boys/Girls Tennis, and flag football.
-A number of Wildwood Varsity High School teams have gone on to CIF playoffs and league championships including Boys Baseball, Boys Basketball, Girls Volleyball, and Boys Soccer.
-Middle school sports teams have a "no cut" policy and all students are allowed to play.
-The one exception is the middle school tennis team, with a twelve-people cap.
-In the elementary school 4th and 5th grade sports are offered.
-The teams all follow the "no cut" policy.

-Arts

-Performing Arts

-Wildwood students have performed in a number of plays and musicals since it opened.
-Students of all ages have had opportunities to act, assistant direct, stage manage, and work on technical elements such as lighting and sound design.

-In addition, every spring Wildwood has a repertoire of student-directed plays, in which seniors apply to direct a one-act play of their choice.
-The performing arts teachers pick four of the applicants to create the repertoire.
-Students have also written plays in the past.

-Music

-Wildwood's music program allows students to experiment with different instruments and to compose their own work.
-Every year, there is a Wildwood Cabaret, in which students perform music.
-Additional performances are held by grade level.
-There is also a music production class for high-school students which allows the students to learn how to use software to produce, mix, and edit music.

-Visual Arts

-At the middle and upper school campus, there is a gallery space, in which students have an opportunity to curate shows of their artwork for anyone who walks in to see.